flarum/docs/docs/extend/forms.md

 - It will automatically attach `X-CSRF-Token` headers.
 - It will convert `PATCH` and `DELETE` requests into `POST` requests, and attach a `X-HTTP-Method-Override` header.
 - If the request errors, it will show an alert which, if in debug mode, can be clicked to show a full error modal.
-- You can supply a `background: false` option, which will run the request asynchronously.
+- You can supply a `background: false` option, which will run the request synchronously.
 However, this should almost never be done.

 Otherwise, the API for using `app.request` is the same as that for `m.request`.